+Technical cooperation is an integral part of the OHCHR programme.
 Technical cooperation activities are seen by the United Nations as a complement to, but never a substitute for, the monitoring and investigating activities of the human rights programme.
-As emphasized in various reports of the Secretary-General on the subject, and in Commission on Human Rights resolutions, the provision of advisory services and technical assistance does not reduce a Government's responsibility to account for the human rights situation in its territory and, where applicable, does not exempt it from monitoring through the various procedures established by the United Nations.
-Indeed, action by special rapporteurs of the Commission on Human Rights often takes place in parallel with projects involving advisory services and technical assistance.
+As emphasized in various reports of the Secretary-General on the subject, and in Commission on Human Rights and Human Rights Council resolutions, the provision of advisory services and technical assistance does not reduce a Government's responsibility to account for the human rights situation in its territory and, where applicable, does not exempt it from monitoring through the various procedures established by the United Nations.
+Indeed, action by special procedures of the Human Rights Council often takes place in parallel with programmes involving advisory services and technical assistance.

 In the light of the needs assessment, an assistance programme is developed to address the needs identified in a comprehensive and coordinated manner.
 Periodic evaluations of country programmes during implementation are normally followed by a post-implementation evaluation to measure the effect of the assistance rendered and develop follow-up plans.

-The OHCHR directly implements all projects for which it has unique or specific competence, drawing on the expertise of its staff, and serves as a focal point and coordinator for other programme elements relating to the human rights needs of the country concerned.
-This comprehensive approach was first described in the 1993 report of the Secretary-General on advisory services in the field of human rights, and was further elaborated in his 1994 report.
+The OHCHR directly implements all programmes for which it has unique or specific competence, drawing on the expertise of its staff, and serves as a focal point and coordinator for other programme elements relating to the human rights needs of the country concerned.
+This comprehensive approach was first described in the 1993 report of the Secretary-General on advisory services in the field of human rights, and has been further elaborated in his 1994 and subsequent reports.